kristof.berczi@ttk.elte.hu

 András Imolay (expected Dec 2027)

-Fekadu Gedefa Tolessa (2018-2025) – currently lecturer at Salale University, Addis Ababa, Ethiopia
+Fekadu Gedefa Tolessa (2018-2025) – dean of the College of Natural Sciences, Salale University, Ethiopia

 Editorial Boards